 About the project

-'Girls, Girls, Girls!' is a photographic project that explores India and her women in modern day Black Country and contemporary Punjab through the lens of four pioneering female photographers from the UK and India - Jennifer Pattison (UK), Uzma Mohsin (India), Jocelyn Allen (UK) and Andrea Fernandes (India).
+'Girls, Girls, Girls!' is a photographic project that explores India and her women in modern day Black Country (part of the West Midlands region in England) and contemporary Punjab through the lens of four pioneering female photographers from the UK and India - Jennifer Pattison (UK), Uzma Mohsin (India), Jocelyn Allen (UK) and Andrea Fernandes (India).

 The work aims to capture contemporary culture and lifestyle, and explore the journey women have made from the Black Country to India, and India to the Black Country.
 It will also investigate interesting synergies, quirks, subcultures and social behaviours unique to people and places in both countries, and will allow audiences to enjoy a multi-sensory experience including the still image, sound, video as well as new platforms such as Augmented Reality.

-The works will also be exhibited in cities in Punjab, as well as an initial work in progress at the Black Country strand of Southbank Centre's Alchemy Festival.
+The works will premiere at an exhibition in Chandigarh on 9 March, at the Punjab Lalit Kala Akademi as well as an initial work in progress at the Black Country strand of Southbank Centre's Alchemy Festival.

 Additionally, this project will facilitate opportunities for selected Sandwell College photography students the opportunity to create and showcase their work, workshop with BBC Academy to up skill in digital practice, and will also encourage a delegation trip with partners and stakeholders to visit Delhi during the Delhi Photo Festival.

 Jennifer Pattison's work has been published in the Financial Times, Port Magazine and the British Journal of Photography, amongst others.
 She has received numerous awards internationally including the Taylor Wessing Photographic Portrait Prize in 2012, the International Photography Awards 2013, Magenta Flash Forward emerging photography winner in 2013 and an Honourable Mention at the International Photography Award in 2014.